FlKo/CherryBuilder/README.md

 Originally I had planned to finish the development some day and offer this as a paid plugin.
-This is also the reason why each invocation of _Ctags_ is done by running it's compiled executable: To comply with it's GPL licensing terms while keeping me the possibility of monetizing CherryBuilder.
+This is also the reason why each invocation of _Ctags_ is done by running it's compiled executable: To comply with it's GPL licensing terms while retaining the possibility of monetizing CherryBuilder.

 You can also take a look at [this explanation video on YouTube](https://www.youtube.com/watch?v=SsiCn9NCC0o) I made for some promotional aspects.